"""DataFusion platform adapter with data loading and query execution.

 self.log_very_verbose(f"Query SQL (first 200 chars): {query[:200]}{'...' if len(query) > 200 else ''}")

-# In dry-run mode, capture SQL instead of executing
+# In dry-run mode we intentionally capture transformed SQL so output

 if self.dry_run_mode: